ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/palindrome-checking.md

 grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `palindromechecker`.
 If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like the following.
-It is worth noting that the name of the test suite is `test_fibonacci` because the functions mentioned in the previous section exist in the `fibonacci` module.
+If some of the provided tests are not passing, then make sure that you review the test output to see what is wrong as you fix the implementation of the required functions.

 ```
-collected 5 items

-tests/test_fibonacci.py .....
+tests/test_main.py ....
+tests/test_palindrome.py ....
+tests/test_util.py ..
 ```

 This project comes with other tasks that you can run once you have used Poetry